 - At rest, a hummingbird takes an average of 250 breaths per minute.
 Their breathing pace will increase when they are in flight.

 - Despite their small size, hummingbirds are one of the most aggressive bird species.
 They will regularly attack jays, crows, and hawks that infringe on their territory.
-Backyard birders often have one dominant hummingbird that guards all the feeders, chasing intruders away.
+Backyard birders often find they have one dominant hummingbird that guards all the feeders, chasing intruders away.